 - Get to know us!
-We promise we’re nice people.
+We promise we're nice people.
 Read through our editorials!
 Want more dirt on us?
-Check out the About Us page.
+Check out the "Meet The Team" page.

 We hope those helped a little.
 Don't let them intimidate or deter you... we just want you to know some of the standard things we look for in a process that often requires a first-glance pass through.
 We'll add more tips as we think of them.

 Have more questions?
 Read our Editorial FAQs below.

 Send your editorial directly through email, or as an attachment (preferably Microsoft Word documents), to email@example.com with "Editorial" as the subject.